xepan/doc/General-Company-Settings.md

 ##Email Throttling Settings
 Some ISPs limit the amount of email they accept from a particular sender during a specified period of time.
 If you try to send email above their acceptable threshold, they will reject your email resulting in a high number of bouncebacks.
 This is email throttling and is also referred to as a “deferral.”
 This refusal to deliver your mail is usually temporary, but it depends on the situation.
 I mean sometimes the receiving server doesn’t recognize your IP and is afraid you’re sending spam on such continuous sending or in bulk.
 This is why warming up is so important, so they know who you are.
-So, stay tuned with our provided options form this problem.
+So, stay tuned with our provided options from this problem.

 	Smtp Auto Reconnect:
 	It disconnects and then reconnects to server after sending specified no. of emails after sometime.